beetbox/beets/docs/reference/config.rst

 plugins
 ~~~~~~~

 A space-separated list of plugin module names to load.
-For instance, beets
+See
-includes the BPD plugin for playing music.
+:ref:`using-plugins`.

 pluginpath
 ~~~~~~~~~~